The Voice Senior (Polish TV series): Format

-The show consists of four different phases: production audition, blind audition, the "sing off" and the live finale.
-The production auditions are not filmed; here only the good singers are selected by the program to go to the blind auditions.
+The show consists of four different phases: production auditions, blind auditions, the "sing-off", and the live finale.
+The production auditions are not filmed, and this is where contestants are selected to go to the blind auditions.

-The Blind auditions
+Blind auditions

-The blind auditions are similar to The Voice of Poland and The Voice Kids.
-The contestants sing during the blind auditions while the chairs of the four judges/coaches are turned over.
+The contestants sing during the blind audition while the chairs of the coaches are turned over.
 Each candidate has the chance to sing a song of their choice for about a minute and a half.
-The coaches can only choose the contestant on the basis of musicality and voice by pressing the button, causing their chairs turn around and facing the artist.
-If two or more coaches want the same artist, the artist can choose which coach he or she wants to continue in the program.
-The Blind Auditions will end when all teams are full.
+Coaches can only choose the contestant on the basis of musicality and voice by pressing the button, causing their chairs to turn around and facing the artist.
+If two or more coaches want the same artist, the artist chooses which coach they want to continue in the program.
+The blind auditions end when all teams are full.

-The Semifinal
+Semifinal

 Each coach pairs two or three singers from his team who have to compete against each other by performing a song chosen by the coach.
 After the performances, the coach chooses one contestant from each pair to advance to the next round.
-In the end, every coach retains two contestants.

-The Live Finale
+Live finale

-The remaining two contestants from each team will be in the final.
+The remaining contestants from each team will be in the final.
 The live finale will be broadcast live on TVP 2.
 The contestants are mentored by their coach and choose a song that they want to sing in the final.
 The coach then decides one act to remain; the other act will then be eliminated.
 The final winner is chosen by the public at home by televoting.

-Coaches and presenters

-On July 19, 2019, it was announced that Marek Piekarczyk, Urszula Dudziak, Alicja Majewska and Andrzej Piaseczny would become coaches for the show's first season, with Tomasz Kammel joining Marta Manowska as hosts.

-On August 17, 2020, it was announced that Majewska and Piaseczny would return as coaches, meanwhile new coaches Izabela Trojanowska and Witold Paszt will replace Marek Piekarczyk and Urszula Dudziak in the second season.

-On August 18, 2021, it was announced that Majewska and Paszt would return as the coaches, meanwhile Andrzej Piaseczny and Izabela Trojanowska would be replaced by Piotr Cugowski and Maryla Rodowicz in the third season.

-On August 16, 2022, it was announced that Rodowicz and Cugowski would return as the coaches, meanwhile Witold Paszt and Alicja Majewska would be replaced by Alicja Węgorzewska and Tomasz Szczepanik in the fourth season.

-Coaches timeline
+Coaches

+On 19 July 2019, it was announced that Marek Piekarczyk, Urszula Dudziak, Alicja Majewska and Andrzej Piaseczny would become coaches for the show's first season, with Tomasz Kammel joining Marta Manowska to be hosts.
+On 17 August 2020, it was announced that Majewska and Piaseczny would return as coaches for season two, while new coaches Izabela Trojanowska and Witold Paszt would replace Piekarczyk and Dudziak.
+On 18 August 2021, it was announced that Majewska and Paszt would return as coaches alongside new coaches Piotr Cugowski and Maryla Rodowicz for the third season.
+On 16 August 2022, it was announced that Rodowicz and Cugowski would return as coaches, while Paszt and Majewska would be replaced by Alicja Węgorzewska and Tomasz Szczepanik in season four.
+On August 15, 2023, it was confirmed that Rodowicz, Szczepanik and Węgorzewska would return as coaches in the fifth season, joined by Halina Frąckowiak, who replaced Cugowski.
+On August 12, 2024, it was announced that the entire coaching panel from season 5 was replaced by Andrzej Piaseczny, returning as a coach after his three-year hiatus, alongside three debutants, Robert Janowski, Małgorzata Ostrowska, and Tatiana Okupnik.
+On August 10, 2025, it was announced that Majka Jeżowska would replace Małgorzata Ostrowska in the seventh season.
+On August 11, 2025, it was announced that Andrzej Piaseczny and Robert Janowski would join Jeżowska as coaches in the seventh season, alongside Alicja Majewska, returning to the show after a three-season hiatus would replace Tatiana Okupnik.